 Apple Cheesecake Recipe Notes

-- Plan Ahead: It is definitely ideal to make this apple cheesecake recipe a day before you plan to serve it.
-It needs plenty of time to chill in the refrigerator.
-This gives it a firmer consistency and makes slicing easier too.
+Because it needs time in the fridge to set up, it’s best to make the apple cheesecake a day before you plan to serve it.
+Chilling the cake gives it a firmer consistency and makes slicing easier too.

-- Mixing The Filling: DO NOT overmix the eggs!
-Mix just until the yolk disappears into the mixture, then add the next.
-Also, make sure you scrape the sides and bottom of your bowl after the addition of each ingredient.
-This helps keep the filling nice and smooth.
+Also, be sure to scrape down the sides and bottom of your bowl after the addition of each ingredient.
+This helps keep the filling smooth and creamy.

-- Preventing Cracks: Allowing the dessert to cool in the oven with the door closed is the only way I have been able to repeatedly get a smooth texture without any cracks.
-It’s an optional step, but well worth the results.
+Allowing the dessert to cool in the oven with the door cracked open is the only way I have been 100 percent successful in creating a smooth texture without any cracks in the baked cheesecake.

 With love, from our simple kitchen to yours.